Polinym/Basilisk/README.md

 See the readme in the .ZIP for more information on how to use.

+The source code is also included for both programs.
+I've have not had time to write up comments for how everything works, so good luck figuring it out.

 If you like this, be sure to support my indie game, Octo Vinctum, on Steam! https://store.steampowered.com/app/1899110/Octo_Vinctum_Revenge_of_the_Czar/ Or check out some of my cool FREE games on Itch.io!